jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 An object should act independent of its surroundings.
 Unless it *chooses* to be dependent on its surroundings.

 < You can make a call to the outside if the type allows you to set a diamonds reference line.
-Then the container must decide whereto the call leads >
+Then the container might decide whereto the call leads >

 Access Control